Flotomate/product_docs/_build/html/_sources/problem-management/problem-list-view.rst.txt

 -  Section-H gives you the option to set the number of Problems visible per page; the highest is 100 per page.

-   You can toggle between Table view and Grid view for the list area.
+   You can toggle between Table view-mode and Grid view-mode for the list area.

     a.
-In Grid view, the listings are more descriptive and explicit compared to Glance Mode.
+In Grid view-mode, the listings are more descriptive and explicit compared to Table view-mode.
 You can view additional information in the Glance pane of a Problem.

         .. _pmf-7: